DertoVampi/pyistat/README.md

 # PyIstat: easy ISTAT APIs requests

+Easy ISTAT APIs to get data from ISTAT datasets.

 Documentation for ISTAT APIs is non-existent and this is a shame.
 After much grief I created a simple module that allows analysts to search and extract data from their APIs without relying on the outdated information that can be found on the Internet.

 ## How does it work?